Assistant Professor, Political Science

 (717) 337 - 6195

 Amy Evrard obtained her PhD in Anthropology from Harvard University in 2005.
 Prof. Evrard's past research involves the women's rights movement in Morocco and how activists attempt to localize transnational feminist ideas such as "equality" and "women's human rights" in ways that make them more relevant and meaningful to Moroccan society.
-Her book, The Moroccan Women's Rights Movement, is forthcoming from Syracuse University Press.
-She is currently working on a new research project involving transnational Christian communities in and from the Middle East, including in Oman, the Washington, D.C., area, and (historically) Arkansas/Oklahoma.
-Other research interests not related to MEIS include agriculture and intentional communities in the United States.
+Her book, The Moroccan Women's Rights Movement, was published by Syracuse University Press in 2015.
+She also did research on the transnational Christian community in the Gulf region of the Middle East.
 She regularly teaches three courses that count toward the MEIS minor: Anth 218: Islam and Women, Anth 245: Language, Culture, and Identity in the Middle East, and Anth 304: Anthropology of Violence and Conflict.

 Abdulkareem Said Ramadan